 Low-alcohol company Mary reminds its subscribers about its product and easy gifting at Christmas:

-They also include a quick and simple recipe in their email design to sweeten the Christmas deal.
+They also include a quick and simple recipe in their Christmas email design to sweeten the Christmas deal.

 Mary knows that its subscribers are looking for thoughtful gifts and may be wondering how to participate in this festive season without overindulging.
 The brand delivers on its personalized Christmas email marketing strategy by answering those needs with a gift tip and a mocktail suggestion.